cronica-it/preview/website/events/1962-galactic-network/index.md

 tags: [internet]

 eventDate: '1962-08'
-eventSummary: 'Licklider descrie conceptul de "Galactic Network"'
+eventSummary: 'Licklider descrie conceptul de „Galactic Network”'

 ---

 The first recorded description of the social interactions that could be enabled through networking was a series of memos written by J.C.R.
-Licklider of MIT in August 1962 discussing his "Galactic Network" concept.
+Licklider of MIT in August 1962 discussing his „Galactic Network” concept.

 <!-- truncate -->